 Many dispensaries offer delivery services to patients who are prescribed medicinal marijuana but can't necessarily make it out of their house to pick up the prescription.
 In addition, truck drivers are hired to transport products to their various locations.

 A delivery job will require a valid driver’s license, a clean driving record, and no criminal record.
 Some companies will require you to have your own car and GPS device, and for legal reasons, in some states you may be required to possess your own doctor-authorized medical marijuana permit to work for the company.

 In cases where you'll be interfacing with customers, you'll also need solid communication skills.

-As more and more dispensaries pop up, store managers are needed to successfully run each store.
+As more dispensaries pop up, store managers are needed to successfully run each store.
 Having previous experience working in a dispensary is a huge asset – and sometimes, a requirement – to land a job as a manager.
-At the very least, you'll need prior retail skills and be able to demonstrate your ability to successfully manage employees, retail operations, and sales.
+At the very least, you'll need to have retail skills and be able to demonstrate your ability to successfully manage employees, retail operations, and sales.

-Website, social media, and email managers are needed to run the digital presence of dispensaries, marijuana companies and the agencies that run their marketing, advertising, and public relations efforts.
+Website, social media, and email managers are needed to run the digital presence of dispensaries and marijuana companies, as well as the agencies that run their marketing and PR efforts.
 In addition, there are many marijuana-related websites and apps popping up that need staffing.

 A background in communications, digital media, or web and graphic design is necessary to land a job in one of these fields.
 Employers may give preference to those with experience in the field, as advertising a product that’s still illegal at the federal level comes with a host of challenges.